Find the Right Voice for your Facebook Fan Page

-Just as AdWords will get your message to “just the right person at just the right time,” Facebook too provides similar tools to customize your message and target specific segments.
+Just as Google Ads will get your message to “just the right person at just the right time,” Facebook too provides similar tools to customize your message and target specific segments.

 Just a couple of examples of how you can advertise on Facebook:

 A. You can boost posts that you put on your Brand page feed so that they are

 - Seen by most or all of your fan community

 - Seen by potential customers or potential followers that you select base

 - Seen strictly by non followers for the purpose of promoting your fan community (or a promotion for your company)

 B. You can also run ads that promote your actual site or products that are sold off of the Facebook platform.
 With this option you don’t necessarily have to have a Facebook brand page to advertise on Facebook.